Justia Lawyer Rating

 Defendants moved for summary judgment with the detectives arguing they were entitled to qualified immunity and the City arguing that it did not fail to train its officers on the proper use of force or have a policy or custom allowing officers to use excessive force.

 The U.S. District Court denied the detectives’ motion for summary judgment raising qualified immunity.
 It concluded that there was a genuine factual dispute regarding whether the detectives used objectively reasonable force against Andrews.
 It also determined that the law in the Ninth Circuit, of which California is included, under Blankenhorn v.
 City of Orange (9th Cir., 2007) 485 F. 3d 463, 477, 481, “clearly established” that “force is only justified when there is a need for force” and that it is excessive to “gang tackle” a person “who was suspected of a minor crime, posed no apparent threat to officer safety, and could be found not to have resisted arrest.”
-The court further found that the detectives knew Andrews was unarmed, attempted to flee, resisting arrest or committing a crime when they arrested him.
+The court further found that the detectives knew Andrews was unarmed, made no attempt to flee, did not resist arrest and was not committing a crime when they arrested him.
 Thus, the district court found “there simply was no clear need for force.”

 Defendants appealed to the U.S. Court of Appeals for the Ninth Circuit in San Francisco, which affirmed the U.S. District Court.
 The Ninth Circuit held that the officers’ use of force is excessive in violation of the Fourth Amendment when the officers’ action is not objectively reasonable in light of the facts and circumstances.
 Williamson v.
 City of Nat’l City (9th Cir., 2022) 23 F. 4th 1146, 1151.